utybo/ZoroarkKB/_articles/aPTST.md

 [^1]:
     One particularly convenient feature of the paid version of PyCharm is code coverage right inside the IDE, but you can use coverage tools without that.
+    Overall though, PyCharm is quite nice because it gives you a cozy environment where you don't have to worry *too* much about configuring your stuff.

 Here is a tip that applies to both PyCharm and Rider (and also to any IDE from JetBrains): you can "search anything" by simply double pressing the shift key